 Non-Medicaid Service Decisions

 If you receive a letter from Sandhills Center stating that all or some of your non-Medicaid services have been reduced, suspended, terminated or denied, you may appeal the decision.
-All standard appeals are processed, completed, and communicated in writing within 30 calendar days once the request is received.
+All standard appeals are processed, completed, and communicated in writing within 7 business days once the request is received.
+After Utilization Management receives the appeal request, they have 7 business days to conduct an appeal and notify the member of the decision in writing.

 Once the member is notified of the decision, they may submit a written request to appeal within 15 days.
 Utilization Management may assist a member in filing a written appeal.